A stable and adaptive polygenic signal detection method based on repeated sample splitting: Application and additional simulation studies

 We apply the proposed $T_{dc}$ test and the methods of \citet{Guo2016} and \citet{Wu2019}, as well as $T_1$, the original polygenic risk score test, to the cystic fibrosis data introduced in \citet{David2015}.
 This dataset consists of $2n=1409$ independent individuals from Canada with cystic fibrosis on whom lung functions have been measured.
 Of interest is the association between lung function and a set of $J=3754$ genetic variants, which are the constituents of the apical plasma membrane.
+These are candidates for association with cystic fibrosis but selected unsupervised based on biological hypothesis alone \citep{sun2012}.